China

 It's a diverse land of huge, colorful cities and vast, untamed wildernesses.
 The climate of China is very diverse as well, with almost arctic temperatures in the north but a tropical climate in the south.

-Chinese people are known for their friendliness, good manners, and love of family.
+Chinese people are known for their friendliness, good manners, and family love.

 Chinese family